telemaxx/mapsforgesrv/README.md

 The tiles are always rendered on the fly when requested.

 Source of this tile server is located at branch _tasks_ of [mapsforgesrv](https://github.com/telemaxx/mapsforgesrv) project.
-The jar file `mapsforgesrv-fatjar.jar` can be downloaded from assets of _<release\>\_for\_java11\_tasks_ at [releases](https://github.com/telemaxx/mapsforgesrv/releases).
+The JAR file `mapsforgesrv-fatjar.jar` can be downloaded from assets of _<release\>\_for\_java11\_tasks_ at [releases](https://github.com/telemaxx/mapsforgesrv/releases).
-The jar file is developed and built with Java development kit (JDK) version 11 and needs Java runtime environment (JRE) version 11 or higher to run.
+The JAR file is developed and built with Java development kit (JDK) version 11 and needs Java runtime environment (JRE) version 11 or higher to run.
-The jar file contains everything needed to run.
+The JAR file contains everything needed to run.

+Some graphical user interfaces to configure interactively and run MapsforgeSrv can be found at https://github.com/JFritzle.
+In particular, there are convenient interfaces between MapsforgeSrv and the QMapShack or MyTourbook map applications.

 Command line parameters: